-The player is Richard Lee the case is peculiar.
+The player is Richard Lee and the case is peculiar.
 Lee finished in sixth place at this year’s World Series of Poker main event giving him a $3 million win.
-Yesterday, his home in San Antonio was raided his five Lexus’ were towed away along with plasma TV’s computers.
+Yesterday, his home in San Antonio was raided and his five Lexus’ were towed away along with plasma TV’s and computers.

 The bust is sending shivers down the spines of the online gambling world, especially after the recent arrests of BetOnSports CEO David Carruthers.

 Police spokesman for this case, Joe Rios said, “It’s basically what we refer to as a bookie taking bets online and then placing those bets.
 He’s doing that illegally here in San Antonio instead of Vegas.”